Sometime it’s hard not to feel snarky when you read stuff like:

 Perhaps I shouldn’t be so snarky.
 Perhaps I should be happy that Stanford – an institution with massive resources – is willing to put some of those resources into the development of an open source LMS like edX (although there is no shortage of existing open source LMS projects that could have benefited from those resources).
 But when I read that the motivation to support an open source learning project is to improve the “brand” profile of the institution to make sure faculty feel like they are working with the “right” platform because it is the most popular kid in the playground instead of improving that platform for the benefit of the learners, well…yeah.
 Snarky.

-The most important feature of an LMS by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+The most important feature of an LMS by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.